Solar in Aurora, IL: 2026 Cost, Savings & Payback

 How much do solar panels cost in Aurora, IL?

-The average cost of a 6kW solar panel system in Aurora is approximately $20,100 before incentives ($3.35/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $14,070.
-Adjustable Block Program; SREC market.
+The average cost of a 6kW solar panel system in Aurora is approximately $20,100 before local or state incentives ($3.35/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Adjustable Block Program; SREC market

 How many peak sun hours does Aurora get?